thynson/database-dev-sample/README.md

 	This simple test may help you debug your migration task.

 # Updating a new model
+When you want to update a model, you should

-1. Define a new schema
+1. Define a new schema and keep the old version

-	Your should create a new schema file, e.g. `schema/account-v2.coffee`, changing the require pathname from `schema/account-v1.coffee` to `schema/account-v2` **except for files related to migration**.
+	Your should create a new schema file, e.g. `schema/account-v2`, changing the require pathname from `schema/account-v1.coffee` to `schema/account-v2` **except for files related to migration**.